The Question Everyone Asks

 By the time they got to me, my answer was simple: Focus on your Social Media MITs and spend your time doing the marketing that’s going to bring you the highest return of your efforts.

 What’s a Social Media MIT?

-Social media MITs are just like the most important tasks (MITs) that you do for your business.
+Social media MITs are just like your most important tasks (MITs) that you do for your business.
 These are the 3 – 4 most important things that you need to get done that day.

-Some days, your business MITs are to finish a client project, email an invoice and write a blog post.
+Some days, your business MITs are to finish the client project, email an invoice and write a blog post.
 And you know that once you’ve gotten those done, your business is moving closer to your goals (product production, sales goals and marketing).

 Social Media MITs are the same thing.
 When you pull your daily (or weekly) to-do list together, what type of social media actions can you take to move you closer to your sales or marketing goals?

 Think about it in terms of the difference between being productive and doing busy work.
 Being productive is actively seeking new connections on Twitter and sharing their content.